 In addition to comfortable national and local chains, there are a host of chef-driven and family-owned restaurants in Alpharetta Ga. that you don’t want to miss.
 Try inspired Southern cuisine, or experience a traditional steak house.
 Prefer Asian flavors or an Indian Restaurant?
 Alpharetta has those too.

-For progressive dining, there are four main dining hubs: For a hometown Main Street feel, the Downtown Alpharetta restaurants are a perfect choice.
+For progressive dining, there are four main dining hubs: For a hometown, Main Street feel, the Downtown Alpharetta restaurants are a perfect choice.
 Plus from April through October you can also take advantage of the abundance of shopping and seasonal events every week in the area.
 Avalon Alpharetta restaurants are extremely walkable, with plenty of upscale shopping and activities nearby.
 There are also some great choices of restaurants near North Point Mall (it’s not all fast food), and some restaurants along Winward Parkway are hidden gems.

 So before you discount the dining options beyond the big city, read through our list for the perfect culinary experience, no matter the occasion.